 Texas business owners must research the specific licensing requirements for their business in their jurisdiction and obtain all necessary licenses and permits to operate legally and avoid potential fines, penalties, or legal troubles.

-To obtain a business license, you must follow the guidelines below, including determining if your Texas business requires a license or permit, identifying the appropriate licensing agencies, researching license and permit requirements, completing and submitting license applications, and maintaining license and permit requirements.
+To get a business license, you must follow the guidelines below, including determining if your Texas business requires a license or permit, identifying the appropriate licensing agencies, researching license and permit requirements, completing and submitting license applications, and maintaining license and permit requirements.

 - Professional services, such as medical, legal, and accounting